 Things such as grammatical structure and context play a big role in translating from one language to another to help convey your intended message.

-In deciding on a Bible, there are three Bible Translations types that you will comes across, these include: word for word Bible translations, thought for thought Bible translations and paraphrase Bible translations.
+In deciding on a Bible, there are three Bible Translations types that you will come across, these include: word for word Bible translations, thought for thought Bible translations and paraphrase Bible translations.

-If you find that you are struggling to understand what you are reading, I would encourage you to explore different Bible Translations.
+If you find that you are struggling to understand what you are reading when studying the Bible, I would encourage you to explore different Bible Translations.
 You can get a feel for different versions by simply navigating to different Bible translations available in the YouVersion Bible app.
 Try different versions until you find a version that you are comfortable with.

 Word for Word Bible translations are also known as Formal Equivalence or literal translation.
 In Word for word translations, language scholars try to retain the general structure and form of the original language while providing word for word translations as much as possible.
 By staying close to the original words and grammatical structure, they reduce the human interpretation factor.